2026 Village Board Meeting Minutes

 Village Financial Report was given to all Board Members.

-Motion 2: Aue made the motion and Williams seconded the motion to bring down $30,000 from the Illinois Fund to the Village General Fund.
+Motion 2: Harbin made the motion and Oetjen seconded the motion to bring down $30,000 from the Illinois Fund to the Village General Fund.
 All present voted yea and the President declared the motion carried.

 Bills:

-Motion 3: Mize made the motion and Harbin seconded the motion to pay the March 2026 bills as presented.
+Motion 3: Harbin made the motion and Rains seconded the motion to pay the April 2026 bills as presented.
 All present voted yea and the President declared the motion carried.

 Visitor Participation